 Old furniture is great.
 You have endless opportunities to redo it the way you desire and need.
 Often, those dated pieces of furniture were made with good craftsmanship, using quality materials, and it would be a shame to toss them away just because the knobs and varnish are out of fashion.
 You can uncover the hidden charms of old pieces with just a bit of creative thinking and elbow grease.

 To help you out a little, we have come up with ten easy ideas — from half-an-hour fixes to a weekend-long projects — that will not only help you create something original and unique but certainly also save you a dollar or two.

 The wire chair, Eames or no-name, is a mid-century classic.
 There is something striking and beautiful at the same time about its simplicity, comfort, and variability.
 The wire chair was a staple of the the '50s, and chances are, there is at least one of these chairs in your home today.
-If you no longer feel good about its industrial appearance, you can turn it into soft, cozy, one-of-a kind piece in less than 30 minutes.
+If you no longer feel good about its industrial appearance, you can turn it into soft, cozy, one-of-a kind piece.
 Are you asking how?

 Artist Akira Ishikawa was the first one to remodel the staple Eames chairs by applying basic knitting and weaving techniques.
 You do not have to be an experienced knitter to achieve similar results.
 All you need is a thick yarn or fabric strips of your choice and you can start playing around with different patterns and techniques.
 The biggest plus of this project is that you can never go wrong.
 It is a great project to start with and up build your confidence from.

 If we were to mention just one person who, in terms of up-cycling, kills it every single time, it would be Annaleena Hem.
 She is a Scandinavian interior blogger and a part-time DIY-er.
 She is helping to spread the the word about interesting Scandi designers and she let us take a sneak peak into the beautiful homes she had a chance to visit.